Joseph A. Goulden: Business career

 After the war Goulden was a teacher and principal at public and parochial schools in Emmitsburg, Maryland and Martinsburg, West Virginia, and served as a member of the board of managers of Pennsylvania's state reformatory in Morganza, Pennsylvania.
 In 1870 he relocated to Pittsburgh, Pennsylvania, where he established himself in the insurance business as a manager for Penn Mutual Life Insurance.
 From 1882 to 1886 he served on the military staff of Governor Robert E. Pattison with the rank of colonel.

 In 1889 Goulden moved to New York City, where he pursued business investments in addition to remaining active in insurance.
 Among his ventures was the Chelan Consolidated Copper Company, of which he was president.
 He was also the principal of an insurance agency, J. A. Goulden & Son.

 Goulden later moved to The Bronx.
-He was active in several veterans' and civic causes, including the Atlantic Deeper Waterways Association. and the state and city school systems and the College of the City of New York.
+He was active in several veterans' and civic causes, including the Atlantic Deeper Waterways Association, the state and city school systems, and the College of the City of New York.
 He was a member of the Grand Army of the Republic, a member of the board of trustees of the Bath, New York soldiers' home, and secretary of the commission that erected the Soldiers' and Sailors' Monument on Riverside Drive.

-Recreation
+Goulden Avenue in the Bronx is named in his honor.

-Goulden also spent summers and holidays at Glenburn, a country home in Taneytown which had been in his family for several generations.
+Goulden spent summers and holidays at Glenburn, a country home in Taneytown which had been in his family for several generations.